Panic attacks can be a very horrible experience.

 So what helps in a panic attack?
 This is for the person in the panic attack and those who might see a loved one or friend.

 - Don’t try and get the person to talk.
 The person’s brain functioning is limited and so lengthy conversations won’t help at all

 - Don’t bombard the person with questions or ignore their physical symptoms.

-• Don’t panic yourself.
+- Don’t panic yourself.

 - Remind yourself or the person that they are safe.
 If you know its a panic attack says this to yourself or the person

-• Breathing exercises like breathing deeply and slowly does help but this doesn’t work for everyone
+- Sometimes breathing exercises like breathing deeply and slowly does help but this doesn’t work for everyone

 - Remind them that this will end

 You can also call our team to talk through what panic attacks are like for you and to follow through with getting counselling.